Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller.
 <!-- * ``` getCredentialSet ``` \
-  Return the CredentialSet that is associated with this open KeyVault.
+  Return the CredentialSet that is associated with this opened Wallet.
     * *Parameters* \
       *None*
     * *Returns* \
       [Result](#result)
         * S = [CredentialSet](#credentialset) \
-          The CredentialSet object associated with this KeyVault
+          The CredentialSet object associated with this Wallet
         * F = <*implementation defined*> This value should allow the caller to identify these error conditions:
             * An I/O or database error that is unrelated to the parameters passed by the caller. -->
 * ``` getWalletName ``` \
-  Return the name of the wallet associated with the key vault.
+  Return the name of the wallet.
     * *Parameters* \
       *None*
     * *Returns* \